H.R. 842: Nancy Gardner Sewell Medicare Multi-Cancer Early Detection Screening Coverage Act

 Beginning January 1, 2028, Medicare could cover qualifying multi-cancer early detection screening tests for people with Part A or Part B coverage.

-Only qualifying FDA-reviewed tests get in
+Only FDA-reviewed tests get in

-Blood-based genomic tests are the main target
+Blood-based tests are the main target

-Medicare usually pays for one test every 11 months
+One test every 11 months

 Medicare generally could not pay for another multi-cancer screening test if you already had one in the previous 11 months.

-Coverage would phase in by age
+Coverage phases in by age

 Existing cancer screenings stay in place

-Payment starts with a known benchmark
+Payment is tied to a known benchmark

 Who benefits from H.R.
 842?